merriam/techtree/doc/log.md

 These files should be markdown, it's just cleaner that way.
 Copying off a few random views of how it should work.

 Learned a smidgeon more about markdown outlines.
 Emacs shift-tab is odd.
+Also a line like "\#.#" in .gitignore ignores some emacs files